FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 ## Query Languages

-* LogQL is the query language for Loki.
-It is inspired my PromQL (Prometheus query language) and uses log labels for filtering and selecting the log data.
+* [LogQL][14] is the query language for Grafana Loki.
+It is inspired by PromQL (Prometheus query language) and uses log labels for filtering and selecting the log data.
+  There are two types of LogQL queries. **Log queries** return the contents of log lines, whereas **metric queries** extend log queries to calculate values based on the query results.
 * Elasticsearch uses Query DSL and Lucene query language which provides full-text search capability.

 ------------------------------------